The Beatitudes: Ways You Are Blessed

 The Beatitudes are found in Matthew 5 in the Sermon on the Mount.
 It was a custom at that time for teachers to sit with their students in a circle around the teachers' feet.
 Therefore, Jesus went up into a mountain so he could see the crowds and so the crowds could see him.
-After He was seated, Jesus opened His mouth and taught the crowd which included His disciples.
+After He was seated, Jesus opened His mouth and taught the people which included His disciples.

 Notice that each condition has a reward attached to it.
-In other words, people must BE a certain way before we can HAVE the blessing promised by Jesus.
+In other words, people must BE a certain way before they can HAVE the blessing promised by Jesus.
 Jesus outlined the condition the people would BE in while on earth in order to HAVE the blessings of God.
 The reward promised in each of the beatitudes is primarily a heavenly promise.